build-labs-studio/iyanuashiri/content/posts/build-and-deploy-twitter-bots.md

 ---

-A Twilio blog post on how to build Twitter bots using Python, Tweepy and PythonAnywhere.
+A Twilio blog post that I wrote on how to build Twitter bots using Python, Tweepy and PythonAnywhere.
 [Click Here](https://www.twilio.com/blog/build-deploy-twitter-bots-python-tweepy-pythonanywhere)